Ludford, Shropshire: Bridge

 Ludford Bridge is a 3-arch grade I listed masonry bridge crossing the Teme immediately north of the village of Ludford.
 It is also a scheduled ancient monument.
 Built in the 15th century, replacing an earlier bridge possibly built by Josce de Dinan, it was restored in 1886 (following a serious flood) and has 20th-century modifications on the north (Ludlow) end.
 The bridge gives its name to the 1459 Rout of Ludford Bridge, which took place to its south in Ludford.

 The bridge is upstream of the original ford that gave Ludford its name, which was at the bottom of Ludlow's Old Street, continuing that ancient road across the river into Ludford (at what became Ludford Mill) joining Park Lane.
 This ancient route then carried on in a southeasterly direction towards Tenbury and Worcester via another fording of the Teme at Steventon.
 The part of the route from Park Lane to Steventon is no longer in existence.

 On the Ludlow side, the bridge is located at the foot of Lower Broad Street, though the B4361 route runs instead along Temeside and then Old Street.

 Several weirs have been built on the Teme around Ludlow, including the Horseshoe Weir immediately downstream (east) of Ludford Bridge.
 The disused Ludford Mill (for milling corn) used the water gradient of this weir.

 St Catherine's Chapel existed in the medieval era on the Ludford end of the bridge, on the west side.

 In January 2011 part of the masonry on one side of the central arch collapsed into the river below, temporarily closing off the bridge to traffic.
 The bridge was repaired, but in February 2016 a vehicle caused further significant damage, resulting again in a prolonged closure whilst repair works were undertaken; it reopened in May 2016.

 The bridge continues to be an important crossing point over the river, linking the centre of Ludlow with Ludford and places to the south and southwest of the town, including the town's livestock market.
 Until the opening of the Ludlow by-pass in 1979, the A49 road used the bridge (the B4361 through Ludlow and Ludford was then the A49).
-Vehicular traffic over the bridge is restricted to one direction at a time, and the two-way traffic of the road is controlled by traffic lights on both sides.
+Vehicular traffic over the bridge is restricted to one direction at a time, and the two-way traffic on the road is controlled by traffic lights on both sides.
 Pedestrian refuges exist above the cutwaters between the arches.